GiorgioMartino/docker-faas/Report.md

 The other big part of this project was to find as many metrics as possible.
 Again, with Docker things went way smoother than with faasd.

-Given that both services use docker images, some useful metrics were found in the CGroup files.
+Given that both services use docker images, some useful metrics were found in the control group files.
 For the Docker app they were in the host OS, under the container folder, while for faasd they have been found inside the VM.
 Those metrics are quite simple, but very effective, especially the user/system CPU time, and the Memory Usage in Bytes.